minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	    }
 	}

-The first lines should be familiar to you by now: we’re prompting the user for a positive number.
+The first lines should be familiar to you by now: we're prompting the user for a positive number.
 In line 16, we use that number as the number of places in our array called `ages`. `ages` is a bucket with room for `n` integers.
-Using an array is a better alternative than declaring an `int` for every single person in the room, especially since we don’t even know how many there are until the user tells us!
+Using an array is a better alternative than declaring an `int` for every single person in the room, especially since we don't even know how many there are until the user tells us!

 The rest of the program is pretty straightforward.
 We iterate through `ages`